k-nut/terror-theater-analysis/README.md

 ### Conclusion
 There do not seem to be any exciting correlations unfortunately. 😐

-If you find any [https://twitter.com/notknut](let me know on twitter) or open an issue here.
+If you find any [Let me know on twitter](https://twitter.com/notknut) or open an issue here.